nwg-piotr/nwg-wrapper/README.md

 ### Layers

 The window will appear on the top or bottom layer, according to the `-l` | `--layer` argument value (1 for bottom by default).
-You may switch layers by sending `SIGUSR1` [signal](https://man7.org/linux/man-pages/man7/signal.7.html) to the `nwg-wrapper` process, e.g. like this:
+You may switch between the bottom layer and the layer you selected with the `-l` argument by sending `SIGUSR1` [signal](https://man7.org/linux/man-pages/man7/signal.7.html) to the `nwg-wrapper` process, e.g. like this:

 `pkill -f -10 nwg-wrapper`